sergelogvinov/sergelogvinov.github.io/articles/talos/talos-kexec.md

 If your server uses a GRUB bootloader, you can add a boot entry to the GRUB menu.
 The role will download the Talos kernel and initrd images and automatically add a boot entry to the GRUB menu for you.
+This process does not modify the default boot priority entry.
+You will need to manually select which operating system to boot.

 ```yaml
 - hosts: all